The-Charge/Vision2020/README.md

 Make sure you have enough power supplied to the Pi, or else it will randomly crash and cause many issues.
 The official requirements are found [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md), but in short for the Raspberry Pi 3 it's 5V & 2.5A.

 ### Connecting to the Pi
 When connecting over ethernet, you first have to change your ethernet connection settings.
 Right click on the wifi icon and select `Open Network & Internet Settings`.
 Then select `Change Adapter Options` and double click into the ethernet port that you're using.
 Select `Properties` and then select the properties of `Internet Protocol Version 4 (TCP/IPv4)`.
 Change the IP address to `10.26.19.5` and the subnet mask to `255.0.0.0`.
+Make sure you exit out of all of tabs in the interface, for some wierd reason it doesn't save if you don't.
 The other settings shouldn't need to be changed.
 You can also select the option entitled `DHCP` which doesn't require you to change any ethernet settings, but while DHCP worked for most competitions it broke for our off-season one.

 To connect to the dashboard go to `frcvision.local/` or if that doesn't work the IP address of the Pi, so `10.26.19.12/`.